man on alien planet

 Colonists will probably adopt a combination of strategies--terraforming slowly where feasible, but in the meantime becoming so used to necessary technological aids that they seem natural.
 Insofar as neurotechnological devices such as implants are helpful, they will be used.
 Relatively minor genetic changes may be made, but not to the extent of affecting sexual attractiveness.
 People will adapt to such conditions as low gravity or high temperatures simply putting up with them; children born under such conditions may have some physical characteristics unlike their parents but will not be fundamentally different.
 Humanity lies in inner feelings, not outward appearance.

 It has been seriously suggested that since robots will be better able than humans to make centuries-long voyages and to adapt to alien environments, we may leave interstellar colonization to them and never go ourselves.
 I cannot imagine anything more pointless.
 Certainly we will send robot probes to investigate other planets just as we have sent primitive ones to Mars, and self-replicating robots (not human-shaped, but in various forms suited to their tasks) will do the heavy work of building colonies.
 But that will be only a preliminary to human settlement.
 A colony, as distinguished from a research station, would be useful only as a place for people to live.
 If it weren't going to be inhabited by humans, there would be no reason to establish it.
-The purpose of colonizing other worlds is to ensure the survival of our species.
+The purpose of colonizing other worlds is to ensure the survival of our species, which will require new habitats to accommodate an increasing population.
 What good could it do to populate the galaxy with robots?

 An even crazier version of this scenario envisioned by some is that eventually robots themselves will take the initiative and colonize the entire galaxy, or even other galaxies.
-Furthermore, these people see it as a desirable goal, the takeover of the universe by superior intelligence we have created.
-(It's a potentially genocidal aim, since it makes no allowance for any unknown primitive civilizations that may be developing.)
+Furthermore, they see this as desirable, as if takeover of the universe by superior intelligence we have created were the culmination of our evolution.
+(It's a potentially genocidal goal, since it makes no allowance for any unknown primitive civilizations that may be developing.)
 As senseless as this seems to me, I must admit that it is a logical conclusion to draw from the premise that mind consists solely of "intelligence"--and it is thus a reductio ad absurdum with respect to that premise.
-For more about its fallacy, see my essay "The Roots of Disbelief in Human Mind Powers" (in my book The Future of Being Human).
+For more about its fallacy, see my essays "Robots Will Never Replhostilace Humans" and "The Roots of Disbelief in Human Mind Powers."

 This false premise also leads to another suggestion made by several distinguished scientists, the notion that robots might prepare distant worlds for light-speed transmission of coded information describing individuals' bodies and then reassemble those individuals, complete with their memories, at the destination.
 I suppose, since people are used to the transporter in Star Trek, the idea of converting humans to energy patterns does not seem too outlandish, and at least one noted theoretical physicist has predicted that the technology will be invented within 100 years.
 But while transmission of matter may be achieved, human minds are not wholly material.
 For the same reason that the commonly-envisioned uploading of people to computers will never happen, electronic transportation of them is inherently impossible; even if they arrived in human form they would be mindless zombies.
 The idea is simply another consequence of the materialistic assumptions that limit today's science to a narrowly-defined segment of reality.